How to build a planned preventative maintenance schedule that doesn’t get in the way of your other maintenance tasks

 What does a PPM schedule look like?

-There are a variety of ways to schedule your PPM.
+There are a variety of ways to configure your PPM schedule.
 Depending on the type of assets you’re using, you may want to use a combination of each of these approaches.

 Approach 1 – Time-based PPM